Cezary924/Telegram-Bot/SECURITY.md

 | 0.2 | :x: |
 | 0.1 | :x: |

+:white_check_mark: - The version is fully supported.
+You can expect to get update on every reported vulnerability/problem.

+:heavy_check_mark: - The version is partially supported.
+You can expect to get update on some reported vulnerabilities/problems.

+:x: - The version is not supported.
+You cannot expect to get any update on a reported vulnerability/problem.
+Please, update your script.

 ## Reporting a Vulnerability

 To report a vulnerability, please contact me on cezary924@gmail.com.